wwwehr/nearai/docs/agents/quickstart.md

 You'll be prompted to visit a URL to authenticate with your Near account.
 Select your wallet (if you don't have a wallet, check our [prerequisites](#pre-requisites)), and login with it.

-After successfully login, you should see the screen bellow.
+After successfully login, you should see the screen below.
 Close it and return to your terminal.

 ![alt text](../assets/agents/quickstart/completed.png)